satyaharish007/myretail-service/README.md

 # myretail-service

 RestFUL Service to retrive and product information.
+This is a Spring Boot application which comes with embedded MongoDB to store and retreive product info.

 Payload for adding Product information.
 {